vtex/ux-writing/docs/first-steps/process.md

-## How
+## How was this styleguide built

+To begin our UX Writing efforts in VTEX

+This styleguide was built following Torrey Podmajersky's book, Strategic Writing for UX.
+She's been an expert on this field for over 10 years, and you'll see many quotations and concepts from her book here.
+We conducted an internal research to map how we previously dealt with UX Writing.
+We wanted to understand the frictions present in our process, and what resources were missing so we could create the best microcopy collaboratively.
+This styleguide is the

-## What
+## What does it contain

+Here you can find:
+- [Voice Chart]() to guide you in drafting, editing and choosing the best microcopy.
+- [Text Patterns]() so you'll have a starting point to write precise text for buttons, titles, error messages and more.
+- [Best Practices]() to bring accessibility and localization into your microcopy.

-## Who
+## Who should use it

 UX writing is a collaborative craft in its essence.

 In VTEX, we have different teams who collaborate to create the words on our experience.
-People from  Localization, Design, Product and Education teams take part in the UX Writing process.
+People from  Localization, Design, Product and Education teams usually take part in the UX Writing process.

+We build for community.
+This styleguide is the resource **everyone involved in  UX Writing** can count on, to create precise copy, alligned with our tone and voice, following best practices.

 We might have different tools to accomplish our goals, but at the end of the day, we want the same thing: to facilitate an intuitive experience for VTEX customers.
 A shared responsibility means we tackle the challenge together, co-create the resources needed, and scale the access so we have agile processes.

-In VTEX, we build for community.
-This UX Writing styleguide is the resource  everyone involved in writing for UX can count on, to create precise copy, alligned with our tone and voice, following best practices.